MOT TRAINING AND

 Print the Special Notice and ask testers to sign that they have read and more importantly, understood the content.
 Where appropriate, discuss with the Special Notice with the MOT Testing team and talk about how they are going to implement it.
 (Read More)

 To conduct a quality assurance check, either closely observe a full MOT test being carried out or re-check a vehicle just before the MOT tester signs off.
 Whilst making your observations you should make notes on the VT29 and then discuss these notes with the tester at the end.
-Agree any actions that may be […] (Read More)
+Agree any actions that may be required and both parties to sign off.
+(Read More)

 Any qualified MOT tester can carry out a Quality Control check.
 (Read More)

 Have a procedure and keep good records to reassure the DVSA that you are doing Quality Control (QC) checks correctly.
 Use the second page of the VT29 document, this has all the details of the MOT tester and who the tester is printed at the top of the page.
-There is a large blank space […] (Read More)
+There is a large blank space for the Quality Controller to add their comments/observations of the test/tester.
+Both parties should sign this document that they agree on the written notes.
+Keep these documents for 12 months.
+Having detailed notes rather than “good test” or similar will go a long way to reassuring DVSA that you are diligently carrying out your mandatory QC checks.
+(Read More)

 Whilst it is no longer a requirement to record Quality Control (QC) checks on the MOT system a DVSA Inspector will want to see evidence of the QC checks that have been conducted.
-The best paperwork for this is the second page of the VT29, it contains all the test information and has a large […] (Read More)
+The best paperwork for this is the second page of the VT29, it contains all the test information and has a large blank space for the QC to record his comments and observations of the test/tester they are checking.
+(Read More)

 VTSs now use many different approaches for quality management at their sites.
 For example, some AEs now use third parties and software to advise them.
-Whatever a site uses there needs to be evidence of what they have done to put in place the necessary adequate systems for the management of the quality of testing […] (Read More)
+Whatever a site uses there needs to be evidence of what they have done to put in place the necessary adequate systems for the management of the quality of testing at their garage or garages.
+More information can be found in The MOT Guide, B6 (Read More)

 The frequency you should carry out a Quality Control (QC) check is (typically) expected to be ONE per tester every TWO months.
 However, this is based on the average garage throughput of 2-3 tests per day for experienced testers.
-So, frequency should be varied to reflect the volume of tests done or any other special […] (Read More)
+So, frequency should be varied to reflect the volume of tests done or any other special circumstances, such as a tester’s experience.
+For example, if a tester is inexperienced and completing one test a day, or very experienced and doing twice the average of 2-3 tests per day … you should consider increasing the checks to once a month.
+(Read More)